 At St. Catherine University, we integrate the liberal arts into our curriculum — so, you’re not just conducting a science experiment or learning Plato’s philosophy.
 You’re learning how to analyze complex situations with clarity and compassion, and to collaborate with all kinds of people.
 Our mission is to educate students to lead and influence.

-St. Kate’s has the largest baccalaureate college for women in the nation, a comprehensive lineup of healthcare programs, and an array of nationally and regionally known graduate and associate programs for women and men — including a Master of Arts in Organizational Leadership and an ALA-accredited Master of Library and Information Science.
+St. Kate’s has the largest baccalaureate college for women in the nation, a comprehensive lineup of healthcare programs, and an array of nationally and regionally known graduate and associate programs for women and men.

 Our rigorous courses offer a free-flowing exchange of ideas, perspectives and life stories, as well as fieldwork, internship and faculty-student research opportunities.